scarletti-ben/template-LOVE2D/README.md

         - `function love.update(dt)`
         - `function love.draw()`

+> [!NOTE]
-Beyond `main.lua` and `conf.lua`, which need to be in the root of the project, you can set up the project structure in any way you wish.
+> Beyond `main.lua` and `conf.lua`, which need to be in the root of the project, you can set up the project structure in any way you wish.
 The `assets/` directory in the example project is not a special directory, but is a convention, and helpful for storing and accessing game assets

 ## The `conf.lua` File
 An example `conf.lua` file can be found below.
 It should be mostly self explanatory from the function docstrings.
 Because `conf.lua` runs before `main.lua` the global variables it defines should be usable when `main.lua` is executed